-Acknowledgements
+Acknowledgements 1735

 These rules evolved from previous versions of the RoboCup Humanoid League rules.
 We would like to thank Henry Yen for the conversion of the rules into a basic LaTeX version in 2010.
-The 2008 version of the rules was compiled by Pasan Kulvanit and Oskar von Stryk, the 2007 version of the rules by Emanuele Menegatti and the 2006 version by Sven Behnke, who did a remarkable job improving the rule document and gearing it towards the FIFA Laws of the Game.
+The 2008 version of the rules was compiled by Pasan Kulvanit and Oskar von Stryk, the 2007 version of the rules by Emanuele Menegatti and the 2006 version 1740 by Sven Behnke, who did a remarkable job improving the rule document and gearing it towards the FIFA Laws of the Game.
 The improvements of the 2005 version were compiled by Norbert Michael Mayer.
 Other input came earlier from the rules of the RoboCup MiddleSize and Four-Legged Leagues.

 The rules were continuously discussed within the technical committee of the humanoid league and also on the humanoid league mailing list.
-The following members of the technical committee for 2017 were responsible for the rule evolution: Jacky Baltes, Reinaldo Bianchi, Reinhard Gerndt, Sean Luke, Luis F. Lupian, Maike Paetzel and Soroush Sadeghnejad.
-Special thanks go to Martin Friedmann and Sebastian Mielke for the contribution of several figures and to Philipp Allgeuer for helping with the conversion of the 2017 rule book to LaTeX.
+The following members of the technical committee for 2018 were responsible for the rule evolution: Jacky Baltes, Reinaldo Bianchi, Sander van Dijk, Hafez Farazi, Reinhard Gerndt, Lodvic Hofer, Maike Paetzel and Soroush Sadeghnejad.
+Special thanks go to Martin Friedmann and Sebastian Mielke for the contribution of several figures and to Philipp Allgeuer for helping with the conversion of the 2017 rule book to LaTeX and his contributions to the 2018 version of the rules.